loopwerk/loopwerk.io/content/articles/2026-02-18-umami-vs-plausible.md

 Umami also offers some unique features:

-- **Specific screen sizes.** Umami shows you actual resolutions like 1920x1080 or 390x844.
+- **Specific screen sizes:** Umami shows you actual resolutions like 1920x1080 or 390x844.
 Plausible only shows device categories (desktop, mobile, tablet), which is far less useful when you're trying to make design decisions.
-- **[Individual session details.](https://umami.is/docs/sessions)** You can view exactly which pages a visitor viewed and which events they triggered, in order.
+- **[Individual session details](https://umami.is/docs/sessions):** you can view exactly which pages a visitor viewed and which events they triggered, in order.
 Plausible shows aggregate stats but gives you no way to inspect individual visits.
-- **Visitor journeys.** Umami visualizes the paths visitors take through your site, showing how people actually navigate from page to page.
+- **Visitor journeys:** Umami visualizes the paths visitors take through your site, showing how people actually navigate from page to page.
-- **Retention reports.** Track how many visitors come back over time, segmented by device, country, or traffic source.
+- **Retention reports:** track how many visitors come back over time, segmented by device, country, or traffic source.
 Plausible has no equivalent.
-- **[Cohorts.](https://umami.is/docs/cohorts)** Group users based on specific actions (like visiting a URL or triggering an event) within a date range, then track that group's behavior over time.
+- **[Cohorts](https://umami.is/docs/cohorts):** group users based on specific actions (like visiting a URL or triggering an event) within a date range, then track that group's behavior over time.
 Plausible has [audience segmentation](https://plausible.io/audience-segmentation) through filters, but no way to define and follow a fixed cohort.

 On the infrastructure side, Umami uses PostgreSQL.
 This makes backups straightforward and works perfectly with [Coolify](https://coolify.io)'s built-in backup features for offsite storage.
 Plausible uses ClickHouse, which is significantly harder to manage and back up; it's definitely not possible from within Coolify's interface.